 State Police Officers’ Retirement System (SPORS): Monthly pension payments are based on the average of 36 or 60 months of your highest compensation for Plan 1 and Plan 2, respectively.
 For holding a “hazardous” job, you have access to a 1.85% retirement multiplier.

 Political Subdivision Employees Eligible for Enhanced Hazardous Duty Coverage – This includes benefits that are very much in line with what the State Employees, Teachers and General Political Subdivision Employees plan provides.
-But because it’s considered a hazardous profession, you will receive distribution multipliers to help grow what you’re paid on a monthly basis in retirement.
+For holding a hazardous profession, you will receive distribution multipliers.

-Virginia Law Officers’ Retirement System – Because your retirement payments with VaLORS is determined by service time and average final compensation — 36 months for Plan 1 and 60 months for Plan 2 — it is a defined benefit plan.
-Like much of Virginia’s retirement systems, you’ll also be privy to disability coverage, long-term care benefits, life insurance and financial benefits for your beneficiaries.
+Virginia Law Officers’ Retirement System (VaLORS) – Pension payments through VaLORS is determined by service time and average final compensation – 36 months for Plan 1 and 60 months for Plan 2.
+You also have access to disability coverage, long-term care benefits, life insurance and other financial benefits for your beneficiaries.